MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/enable-tls-1-1-and-tls-1-2-support-in-sharepoint-server-2019.md

  **For Windows 7 and Windows Server 2008 R2**

-- To enable strong cryptography in .NET Framework 4.5 and 4.5.1 on Windows 7 and Windows Server 2008 R2, see the KB article [Description of the security update for the .NET Framework 4.5 and the .NET Framework 4.5.1 on Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1: May 13, 2014](https://support.microsoft.com/kb/2938782).
+- To enable strong cryptography in .NET Framework 4.5 and 4.5.1 on Windows 7 and Windows Server 2008 R2, see the KB article `Description of the security update for the .NET Framework 4.5 and the .NET Framework 4.5.1 on Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1: May 13, 2014`.

 - To enable strong cryptography in .NET Framework 4.5.2 on Windows 7 and Windows Server 2008 R2, see the KB article [Description of the security update for the .NET Framework 4.5.2 on Windows 7 Service Pack 1 and Windows Server 2008 R2 Service Pack 1: May 13, 2014](https://support.microsoft.com/kb/2954853).